The Media and Entertainment Law Review: United Arab Emirates

 i Protected forms of expression

-Freedom of speech and the right to information are protected by the UAE Constitution; however, exercising such rights must not contradict or violate other laws.
+Freedom of speech and the right to information are protected by the UAE Constitution; however, exercising these rights must not contravene or violate other laws.2

-The UAE allows all speech except that which is prohibited under the content laws set out above.
+The UAE allows all speech except for what is prohibited under the content laws set out above.
 The basic categories of prohibited speech can be summarised as follows:

 - respect God, Islamic belief, heavenly or monotheistic religions, prophets and messengers;